Peckmore/Journey/README.md

 For this project we will be working with a _layered_ tree, whereby all nodes of the same depth are visually drawn on the same "row".
 This is a common way of drawing trees, often referred to as _tidy trees_, and Wetherell and Shannon [^tidy-drawings] presented the first O(n) algorithm for drawing them in 1979, along with formalising three aesthetic rules for tree layout.
 Reingold and Tilford [^tidier-drawings] then continued this work, and in 1981 improved the algorithm and added a fourth aesthetic rule.

-Whilst much work has since been done in this area, such as by Walker [^walker], and Buchheim, Jünger, and Leipert [^buchheim], we find that the Reingold-Tilford algorithm continues to be one of the most popular and widely used for drawing tidy trees, and appropriate for the tree structures we will be drawing for this project.
+Whilst much work has since been done in this area, such as by Walker [^walker], and Buchheim, JÃ¼nger, and Leipert [^buchheim], we find that the Reingold-Tilford algorithm continues to be one of the most popular and widely used for drawing tidy trees, and appropriate for the tree structures we will be drawing for this project.

 ### Beautiful and Usable